l1zhuo/cse15l-lab-reports/labReport1.md

   `ls` meant listing the current working directory

-  'cd' is changing the directory
+  `cd` is changing the directory

-  'cat' is printing out the files given the path
+  `cat` is printing out the files given the path

-  `ls -a' looks like lists out all files in the directory
+  `ls -a` looks like lists out all files in the directory

-  `ls -lat' looks like lists out all files and directories
+  `ls -lat` looks like lists out all files and directories

   `cp` looks like copies a file

-  'cd ~' takes the path to the home directory
+  `cd ~` takes the path to the home directory

   I chose `cat /home/linux/ieng6/cs15lsp23/public/hello.txt` and 'ls -lat' to screenshot for the group discussion and here it is.